aliraeisdanaei/CONUHack2025/Documents/devpost.md

  1. Managing fire fightings units to minimize damages and operational costs according to given wildfire data.
  This data can be given as a CSV file or as a link on our app.
  2. To predict future wildfire data according to our AI model trained on historical environmental and wildfire data.
- The data can be given as a CSV file or as a link on our app.

 ## How we built it